Guthen/guthscp096/README.md

 *Pro Tip: When SCP-096 is near, look as low/high to the floor/ceiling as you can*

 ## Legal Terms
 This addon is licensed under [Creative Commons Sharealike 3.0](https://creativecommons.org/licenses/by-sa/3.0/) and is based on [SCP-173](http://scp-wiki.wikidot.com/scp-173) by "Moto42".
+The weapon's view model is not mine and is made by [Vinrax](https://steamcommunity.com/id/vinrax ).

 If you create something derived from this, please credit me (you can also tell me about what you've done).